Indianapolis First-Time Home Buyer Guide

 5. Forgetting about ongoing homeownership costs

 Many first-timers budget for the mortgage but forget maintenance, repairs, HOA fees, and property taxes.
-These can add $500-1,000+ per month.
+These ongoing costs add meaningfully to the monthly carrying cost; the calculator includes maintenance and HOA fields to surface them.

-Solution: Use our full mortgage calculator which includes taxes, insurance, maintenance estimates, HOA, and utilities so you see the real cost.
+Solution: Use the full mortgage calculator which includes taxes, insurance, maintenance estimates, HOA, and utilities so you see the real cost.

 ↑ Back to top